 What he could have accomplished had he remained with us is painful to contemplate.
 He could well have completed the political realignment that began with his election, and forged a new consensus behind the kind of powerful centrist party Israelis have long sought to create without success.
 It seemed at the time that Sharon was indeed Israel’s De Gaulle, and something like that other aging general’s Gaullist movement—a synthesis of the best elements of both Left and Right—might be in the offing.
 But it was not to be.

 Prime Minister Benjamin Netanyahu is secure in office, but commands nothing like the consensus enjoyed by Sharon.
 The old Left-Right divide is indeed over, but Israel remains bitterly split between political and ideological camps.
 Indeed, with Sharon’s passing, it seems that Israel’s politics did not so much re-divide as shatter into a thousand pieces.

-If Arik Sharon was anything, he was strong and he was survivor; and in this sense, he was indeed the personification of his people: Our stubborn insistence, our seemingly infinite capacity to endure, and the strength we may find inside ourselves even in the face of enemies seemingly so much larger and stronger than us.
+If Arik Sharon was anything, he was strong and he was a survivor; and in this sense, he was indeed the personification of his people: our stubborn insistence, our seemingly infinite capacity to endure, and the strength we may find inside ourselves even in the face of enemies seemingly so much larger and stronger than we.